PDC-support/singularity-introduction/PITCHME.md

 - OpenMPI version must be the same in container and cluster
 - Compiler and version must be the same in container and cluster
+- You need to bind to the LUSTRE file system at PDC so it can be detected

 ---